A Barossa Valley pizza outlet is facing court for allegedly underpaying a casual employee.

 Fair Work commenced an investigation following a complaint from the casual employee.

 An inspector found Andary and Ghamwarithe failed to pay proper:

 - minimum wage rates;

 - weekend penalty rates; and

 - evening penalty rates between June 2019 and February 2020.

-As a result, the inspector issued Andary and Ghamwarithe with a Compliance Notice in May this year.
+As a result of the wage theft, the inspector issued Andary and Ghamwarithe with a Compliance Notice in May this year.